CMKL-University/warp-ai-vision/warp-ai/docs/intro.md

 When you work on different projects, they may require different packages or dependencies.
 Conda (or mamba) can help you manage multiple package environments associated with each project.

-Setting up a different project `elderwarp` with Python 3.9 and switchรืเ to the new environment.
+Setting up a different project `elderwarp` with Python 3.9 and switch to the new environment.
 ```bash
 conda create -n elderwarp python=3.9
 conda activate elderwarp